The Garden at The Berkeley, Knightsbridge

 Circolo Popolare, Fitzrovia

-Big Mamma’s wonderfully OTT trattoria in Fitzrovia is taking bookings for the first time ever.
+Big Mamma’s wonderfully OTT trattoria in Fitzrovia now takes bookings.
 The outdoor terrace is surrounded by a flourish of colourful plants and trees, overlooking Rathbone Square.
-All staff will be wearing face masks, hand washing every 20 minutes, and there will be temperature checks and regular disinfection of surfaces.
 Book now for ‘Le Gran Carbonara’ or the crowd-favourite mafaldine al tartufo truffle pasta.

 40-41 Rathbone Place, Fitzrovia, W1T 1HX